S0me1R4nd0m/Movie-Zone/README.md

 - Content is embedded from third-party services (e.g., `vidsrc.rip`).
 - You are responsible for complying with local laws regarding copyright and content distribution.
 - The creator of this site does **not host, upload, or control** any of the embedded videos.
-- Use this template responsibly and at your own risk.
+- Using this template will get you copyright striked!
 ---

 ## 📌 Tech Stack